Jarhead Paracord - Frequently Asked Questions - FAQ's

 Do you ship internationally?
 Yes I do but the "free shipping" only applies to domestic shipping within the US.
 International buyers should contact me with shipping information in order to quote the purchase price.
 As of 4/12/2016, international shipping is averaging $25.00 - $35.00.

 How long until I receive my whip?
 I don't control the orders coming in but I do ship my products in the order they came in.
 My website gets over 20,000 views annually and I've got a great product.
-My products page states 5-6 weeks for delivery.
+My products page states please allow up to 8 weeks for delivery.
+COVID has delayed the shipping on supplies meanwhile orders have increased.
+Order times now may take up to 12 weeks.
 This is based upon the average time spent on each whip and the average number of orders placed each month.
 Each whip is custom made for every customer, they are not partially finished and pulled off the shelf when the order comes in.
 I do stock a large number of colors and hardware so unless you're ordering a non-stocked item or want me to include a customer supplied item, it's rare that your order will be delayed for materials.

 I usually see a spike in orders at the beginning of Spring and again during the holidays.
 As my storefront is online I don't have control of when orders are placed.
 All orders are custom made and completed in the order they were placed.
 I commit to keeping my customers informed and providing tracking information when the order is completed.
 Please feel free to reach out to me with any questions.
 This is a craft and if timeliness is a concern please contact me to see what the current wait is or visit my facebook page which is easier to update and pass information.